Sales: 312-922-9035

 What is the TN Visa?

 The TN visa classification is for Canadian and Mexican citizens.
-It was originally created as part of NAFTA and provides for the temporary entry of professionals to work in a specific set of professional occupations.
-Obtaining a TN visa is generally expeditious, as Canadian citizens can apply for admission in TN status directly at a US port of entry, and Mexican citizens can apply for a TN visa directly at a US embassy or consulate, without having to obtain approval of a petition by U.S. Citizenship and Immigration Services first.
+The visa was created under NAFTA to provide temporary entry to foreign nationals in specific occupations.
+Obtaining a TN visa is generally expeditious.
+Canadian citizens can apply for admission in TN status directly at a US port of entry.
+Mexican citizens can apply directly at a US embassy or consulate without first obtaining petition approval by U.S. Citizenship and Immigration Services.

 The TN is available for professionals in one of the following fields: